NeotropicSAS/kuwaiba-docs/admin/en/src/appendixes/appendix_c.md

 Adding a reverse proxy with Nginx in front of Kuwaiba can provide several benefits:

-1. Security: Nginx can help protect Kuwaiba by hiding its internal structure and adding an additional layer of security.
+1. Redirecting the traffic from standard HTTP/HTTPS ports 80/443 to 8080   allows  a non-privileged user to run Kuwaiba
-2. Load Balancing: If you have multiple instances of Kuwaiba, Nginx can distribute the load among them.
+2. Security: Nginx can help protect Kuwaiba by hiding its internal structure and adding an additional layer of security.
-3. URL Rewriting: Nginx can rewrite URLs to make them more user-friendly and consistent.
+3. Load Balancing: If you have multiple instances of Kuwaiba, Nginx can distribute the load among them.

 This configuration is for Debian, but it should work for any derivative distribution like Ubuntu.